netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 Uncomment the `sensors=force` line and save the file.
 Restart Netdata with `sudo service netdata restart` to enable Raspberry Pi temperature sensor monitoring.

-### Storing historical metrics on the Raspberry Pi
+### Storing historical metrics on your Raspberry Pi

 By default, Netdata allocates 256 MiB in disk space to store historical metrics inside the [database engine](/database/engine/README.md).
 On the Raspberry Pi used for this guide, Netdata collects 1,500 metrics every